 A UE determines a first interlace or first RB for a first PUSCH occasion in an active UL BWP respectively from interlaceIndexFirstPO-MsgA-PUSCH or from frequencyStartMsgA-PUSCH that provides an offset, in number of RBs in the active UL BWP, from a first RB of the active UL BWP.
 A PUSCH occasion includes a number of interlaces or a number of RBs provided by nrofInterlacesPerMsgA-PO or by nrofPRBs-perMsgA-PO, respectively.
 Consecutive PUSCH occasions in the frequency domain of an UL BWP are separated by a number of RBs provided by guardBandMsgA-PUSCH.
 A number Nf of PUSCH occasions in the frequency domain of an UL BWP is provided by nrofMsgA-PO-FDM.

+For operation with shared spectrum channel access, if the PUSCH occasion is provided by higher layer parameters frequencyStartMsgA-PUSCH and nrofPRBs-perMsgA-PO, the UE expects a PUSCH occasion to be confined within the same RB set as the corresponding PRACH transmission.

+For operation with shared spectrum channel access, if the PUSCH occasion is provided by higher layer parameters interlaceIndexFirstPO-MsgA-PUSCH and nrofInterlacesPerMsgA-PO, the RB set for the PUSCH occasion in the active UL BWP is the same RB set as the corresponding PRACH transmission.
+The UE assumes that the RB set is defined as when the UE is not provided intraCellGuardBandsPerSCS for an UL carrier as described in Clause 7 of [6, TS 38.214].

 ==unchanged text omitted========